New operator designs for Halpern iterations with explicit rates under H\"older error bounds: Introduction

 The present work lies at the intersection of these two strands.
 We study the Halpern iteration driven by projection-type operators and seek explicit rates for the distance to the target set and for the norm error to the best-approximation point, expressed in terms of a H\"older error bound for the underlying feasibility problem.
 To the best of our knowledge, such quantitative norm-error estimates for Halpern-type schemes in a setting where the driving operator arises from projection algorithms and satisfies only a local decrease property have not been available before.

-\paragraph{Contributions.} This work extends geometric error-bound ideas to the Halpern iteration and to a broad class of quasi-nonexpansive operators, yielding what appears to be the first explicit rates for the norm error \(\|x_k - P_S(x_0)\|\) under a H\"older-type error bound.
-Our main contributions can be summarized as follows: \begin{itemize} \item {Halpern iteration beyond global nonexpansiveness.} We develop a convergence framework for Halpern-type iterations driven by projection-based operators that are not globally nonexpansive.
+This work extends geometric error-bound ideas to the Halpern iteration and to a broad class of quasi-nonexpansive operators, yielding what appears to be the first explicit rates for the norm error \(\|x_k - P_S(x_0)\|\) under a H\"older-type error bound.
+Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{Halpern iteration beyond global nonexpansiveness.} We develop a convergence framework for Halpern-type iterations driven by projection-based operators that are not globally nonexpansive.
 This covers modular schemes such as CRM, A3PM, and MAP, many of which violate classical assumptions like firm nonexpansiveness or global Lipschitz continuity.
 Our analysis requires only a localized decrease condition and a geometric regularity property, thereby generalizing fixed-point frameworks from~\cite{YuWang2023Halpern,LinXu2022Holder} to a substantially richer class of projection operators.

-\item {Explicit norm-error rates under H\"older error bounds.} We provide the first explicit convergence rates for the norm error of the Halpern sequence under a H\"older-type error bound on the fixed-point set.
+\item \textbf{Explicit norm-error rates under H\"older error bounds.} We provide the first explicit convergence rates for the norm error of the Halpern sequence under a H\"older-type error bound on the fixed-point set.
 While prior work (e.g.,~\cite{TranDinh2023HalpernNesterov}) established residual or operator-fixed-point proximity rates, our analysis connects the iteration directly to the best-approximation target \(P_S(x_0)\).
 In particular, under an error bound with exponent \(\gamma\), we obtain a decay rate of order \(\mathcal O(\alpha_k^{\gamma/(4-2\gamma)})\) for \(\|x_k - P_S(x_0)\|\), via a careful study of feasibility and norm-error sequences. \end{itemize}

-Overall, the paper connects the asymptotic regularity theory of Halpern’s method with the geometric error-bound analysis of projection algorithms~\cite{BauschkeBorwein1996,bauschkeKoch2015projection,borweinLiYao2014cyclic,drusvyatskiyLiWolkowicz2017illposedSDP}, and provides quantitative norm-error guarantees for anchored projection schemes solving the best-approximation problem~\eqref{BAP}.
+Overall, the paper connects the asymptotic regularity theory of Halpern's method with the geometric error-bound analysis of projection algorithms~\cite{BauschkeBorwein1996,bauschkeKoch2015projection,borweinLiYao2014cyclic,drusvyatskiyLiWolkowicz2017illposedSDP}, and provides quantitative norm-error guarantees for anchored projection schemes solving the best-approximation problem~\eqref{BAP}.